rethinkdb/rethinkdb-rs/api/javascript/index.md

 object.coerceTo('array') &rarr; array
 {% endapibody %}

-Converts a value of one type into another.
+Convert a value of one type into another.

-You can convert: a selection, sequence, or object into an ARRAY, an array of pairs into an OBJECT, and any DATUM into a STRING.

-__Example:__ Convert a stream to an array.
+__Example:__ Coerce a stream to an array.

 ```js
 r.table('posts').map(function (post) {